Joliet Fire Department mourns death of Captain Kevin Hargis

 “The Joliet Fire Department will deeply miss Captain Hargis’s leadership, knowledge, and passion for helping others in the community and the fire department,” the Joliet Fire Department said on its Facebook page on Saturday.

-Hargis is also a former Joliet Junior College faculty member.
-The Joliet Junior College Fire Science/EMS said Saturday on its Facebook page that members’ “thoughts are with his family and with his crew at Joliet 7′s.”
+Hargis is a former Joliet Junior College faculty member.
+The JJC Fire Science/EMS said Saturday on its Facebook page that members’ “thoughts are with his family and with his crew at Joliet 7′s.”

 “Rest easy Kevin, your guys got it from here.,” Joliet Junior College Fire Science/EMS said Saturday on its Facebook page.